Spam Control Act (SCA)

-- Small businesses cannot possibly afford equipments and means for adequate date protection.
-This is not just about protecting the company’s data at whole from hackers and cyber criminals but it also includes the privacy of customers’ data being intact even during the day to day operations.
+- Small businesses cannot possibly afford equipment and means for adequate data protection.
+This is not just about protecting the company’s data as a whole from hackers and cybercriminals but it also includes the privacy of customers’ data being intact even during the day-to-day operations.
 The data should be encrypted all the time and unnecessary data should be deleted securely.

 - Insufficient background information of the marketing company is also a big hurdle.
-While purchasing the prospect lists, small businesses need to do background check of the vendor and the process could be costly, time consuming and even ineffective in some cases.
+While purchasing the prospect lists, small businesses need to do background checks of the vendor and the process could be costly, time-consuming, and even ineffective in some cases.
 The buyers must know how the list was curated and how the data was collected.

-The alternative is online marketing strategies which have proven themselves not only cost efficient but also more effective than direct marketing strategies.
-Some of the marketing tactics are publishing great contents, interacting with customers and potential buyers via social media, creating videos to attract viewers, use infographics and developing an attractive website.
+The alternative is online marketing strategies which have proven themselves not only cost-efficient but also more effective than direct marketing strategies.
+Some of the marketing tactics are publishing great content, interacting with customers and potential buyers via social media, creating videos to attract viewers, use infographics, and developing an attractive website.

 Your business website is your online identity and that’s the first thing your potential customers would see while searching for the products or services you offer.
 Make sure you have a catchy domain name and your website is responsive and performs well.
-Create a separate section for contents on your website and post great contents there regularly.
+Create a separate section for content on your website and post great content there regularly.

 It could be once per day or even once per week but make sure it is periodic because search engines like Google love seeing regular activities on websites.
-Not only search engines but people would also like to see new contents on the website.
-You don’t have to adopt sale tone in your contents but the purpose of articles and blogs on your website is to provide value and valuable information.
+Not only search engines but people would also like to see new content on the website.
+You don’t have to adopt a sale tone in your content but the purpose of articles and blogs on your website is to provide value and valuable information.

 Handling large volumes of personal data is a challenging task.
 With the ever-increasing concerns among users over the security of their personal data, complying with PDPA can be useful to your business in Singapore.